What Is the Life Insurance Contestability Period?

 How to Protect Yourself During the Contestability Period

 The single most effective way to protect your beneficiaries during the contestability period is to be completely honest on your life insurance application.
-Insurers have access to prescription drug databases, MIB (Medical Information Bureau) records, and your medical history — they will find discrepancies.
+Insurers in 2026 have expanded access to prescription drug databases, MIB records, electronic health records, and even predictive analytics tools.
+They will find discrepancies.

 Practical Steps to Minimize Your Risk

-- Disclose everything, even if it seems minor — A past diagnosis, a past surgery, or even a medication you've stopped taking should be disclosed.
+- Disclose everything, even if it seems minor.
+A past diagnosis, surgery, or even a medication you've stopped taking should be disclosed.
 Let the underwriter decide what's relevant.

-- Review your policy documents — Know the exact contestability duration for your specific policy, as some carriers or states may use one year instead of two.
+- Review your policy documents.
+Know the exact contestability duration for your specific policy, as some carriers may use one year instead of two.

 Frequently Asked Questions